 Cash flow problems can cause serious issues for healthcare companies.
 On the one hand, you have medical providers who treat patients and bill third-party medical insurance companies.
 It doesn’t always take long for insurance companies to pay, but sometimes claims have to be reworked, and there’s quite a bit of back-and-forth before money changes hands.
 Meanwhile, patients still need to be cared for, supplies must be purchased, and the team needs to be paid.
 In these cases, reverse factoring can help.
 We pay suppliers, so healthcare providers can focus on delivering excellent care.

 On the other hand, companies that provide services or sell goods to the medical industry can benefit from accelerating their cash flow.
-Again, their clients are often stuck waiting on insurance payments, which means their payments to vendors are slow too.
+Again, their clients are often stuck waiting on insurance payments, which means their payments to vendors are slow, too.
 At Viva, we provide both types of healthcare factoring services.

 Manufacturing